 “Gold, silver, pinchbeck, gold filled, cut-steel, and jet were some of the materials used for mounting cameos,” Jeanenne writes.
 Pinchbeck is an alloy of copper and zinc used to create brass that resembles gold.
 “The type of metal used can often give an indication of when it was made.
 If the mounting is pinchbeck, it was probably made between the early 1700s and the mid-1800s.
 Gold electroplating was patented in 1840 so, if the piece was plated, it was made after that date.
 Nine-karat gold was legalized in 1854, and a piece in 9k would have to be made after that date.
 A popular metal used for mountings in the 1880s was silver, but this does not mean that all cameos mounted in silver were made at that time,” she warns.
 “All the clues have to be examined before a judgment on age can be made.”

-Answers to Questions about Old Jewelry is the most extensive book (and eBook) I’ve seen on antique and vintage jewelry.
-It’s broken down into time periods, and within each period are sections on popular styles, stones, materials, jewelry types, and pricing are covered.
-This expansive reference book also includes an extensive jewelry glossary, gallery of maker’s marks and hallmarks from around the world, and helpful articles on identification, such as “Is it Real?”, “What is This Metal?”, “How Was it Made?”, “Who Made It?”, clues for dating old jewelry, and much more.
+Answers to Questions about Old Jewelry is the most extensive book I’ve seen on antique and vintage jewelry.
+It’s broken down into time periods.
+Within each period are sections on popular styles, stones, materials, jewelry types, and pricing are covered.
+This expansive reference book also includes an extensive jewelry glossary and a gallery of maker’s marks and hallmarks from around the world.
+Plus, you’ll find helpful articles on identification, such as “Is it Real?”, “What is This Metal?”, “How Was it Made?”, “Who Made It?”, clues for dating old jewelry, and much more.

-If you’re a jewelry dealer or reseller, a junk shopper, a jewelry maker or designer, an antiques dealer, or someone who adores jewelry–you will savor this book!
-It would make a beautiful, unique gift as well, so grab two for the price of one while it’s half off in our Black Friday Sale!
+Are you a jewelry dealer or reseller, junk shopper, jewelry maker or designer, antiques dealer, or someone who adores jewelry?
+You will savor this book!
+It would make a unique gift as well, for the person who has everything . . . except a dark-haired cameo.